-Erika Luna is a MSc student under the supervision of Dr. Amanda Giang and Dr. Navin Ramankutty.
+Erika Luna is an MSc student under the supervision of Dr. Amanda Giang and Dr. Navin Ramankutty.
 She holds a BSc in Earth and Environmental Sciences from the National Autonomous University of Mexico (UNAM).
-Thanks to a variety of awards she obtained during her undergraduate studies, Erika was able to do research internships at different universities across North America, such as: Université de Montréal, UC Berkeley, UNAM and UBC.
+Erika has gained research experience from working as Research Assistant at different universities across North America where she studied a variety of socio-environmental problems.
 These past research experiences contributed to build her passion on data science and food security.
-Her current project at both LEAP and LUGE labs, is focused on the relationship between food security and the former North American Free Trade Agreement (NAFTA).
+Her current project at both LEAP and LUGE labs, is focused on the relationship between agriculture and climate change in Mexico.